DIB Consumer Cashback Reward Islamic Credit Card Sharia-compliant

 Good fit if

-You spend heavily on groceries, education fees, and utilities each month.
+You spend heavily on groceries, school fees, and utilities each month.

 Not ideal if

-You mainly spend on dining, travel, or fuel with little grocery or education spend.
+You spend mainly on dining, travel, or general shopping categories.

 Watch out for